Brexit blamed as Spain proposes ban on Britons buying homes

 He added that non-EU residents represent about 23,000 of almost 700,000 homes bought and sold every year in Spain.
 Of all foreigners buying property in the country, British buyers lead the way with almost 10 per cent of transactions.

-A group that advocates for Britons in Spains believes the UK’s withdrawal from the European Union is the root cause of distress for those who had been hoping to move to sunnier shores.
+A group that advocates for Britons in Spain believes the UK’s withdrawal from the European Union is the root cause of distress for those who had been hoping to move to sunnier shores.

 “Many British nationals on lower incomes, who had hopes of retirement on the Costas, have already had their dreams shattered [by Brexit],” said Sue Wilson, the head of Bremain in Spain, a group with 6,000 members, told The Times.